district10/blog/_posts/post-0078-learning-perl.md

 Threads and Forking

 Perl now has support for threads.
 Although this is experimental (as of this writing), it can be a useful tool for some applications.
-Using  fork (where it’s available) is better supported; see the perlfork and perlthrtut documentation.
+Using  fork (where it's available) is better supported; see the perlfork and perlthrtut documentation.

 Thank you, Larry!